WCW/nWo Revenge

-WCW/nWo Revenge is a professional wrestling video game released in 1998 for the Nintendo 64 game console.
+WCW/nWo Revenge is a professional wrestling video game developed by Asmik Ace Entertainment and AKI Corporation and released by THQ in 1998 for the Nintendo 64 game console.
 It is the sequel to 1997's WCW vs. nWo: World Tour.
 Like its predecessor, Revenge features AKI's proprietary grappling system; as well as heavily improved graphics, a championship mode, and a large roster of wrestlers (real and fictional).

 Revenge gained critical praise and tremendous commercial success.
 According to a 1999 article by IGN, Revenge was the best-selling wrestling game for the N64 console, and at the time, was the top selling third-party Nintendo game ever.

 Revenge was the last AKI-developed WCW game for the Nintendo 64.
 The next AKI wrestling game released for the console, WWF WrestleMania 2000, sported THQ's newly acquired World Wrestling Federation (WWF) license.

 Background

 The Revenge grappling system is part of what ensured the game's success and popularity.
 The system was simple to learn and allowed for a variety of moves to be performed depending on the character.
 The graphics were improved from World Tour, and many new features were introduced to expand the popular series.